International Foundation Programme (IFP)

-Note: for registered students, the full version subject guides are available in the International Foundation Programme VLE portal.
+Note: for registered students, the full version subject guides are available in the International Foundation Programme VLE.

-The International Foundation Programme is designed to be completed in one year and you are therefore required to pay the equivalent of the first year’s fees in full when you start the programme.
-There is however, flexibility for you to extend your study period if required, but additional fees will be payable .
+The International Foundation Programme is designed to be completed in one year and you are therefore required to pay the total fee in full when you start the programme.
+There is, however, flexibility for you to extend your study period if required but additional fees will be payable.

 |Other fees (as applicable)|

 |Continuing registration fee (for second year and each subsequent year)||£ 351|

 |New Course fee (includes first examination attempt)||£ 226|

 Disclaimer: the currency conversion tool is provided to you for convenience only and does not constitute an endorsement or approval by the University of London; the exchange rates are provided dynamically via a third-party source, consequently, the University of London International Programmes is not responsible for their accuracy.

 *The total fee listed above is an example of the fees payable to the University for the whole programme of study when completed in one year.
 The example is calculated using the current fees and does not reflect any annual change in fees if you take more than one year to complete your course.
 If you study for longer than one year, you will need to pay additional fees.

 When to pay

 Once you have received an offer from the University, you should inform the institution at which you plan to study.
 You should then complete your registration with the University of London and pay the University's fees.